 With both options, the goal is to reduce how much you’re paying every month to make the debt more affordable.
 Both options will also give you a better chance of becoming debt-free in the future.
-But the way you go about doing this varies quite a bit based on things like timing and credit score.
+But the way you do this varies quite a bit based on timing and credit score.

-For instance, if you can pay off the debt within the 0% introductory APR grace period, then a balance transfer credit card may be best.
+For instance, a balance transfer credit card may be best if you can pay off the debt within the 0% introductory APR grace period.
 If you can’t, then debt consolidation may be better since it’ll give you more time to pay your debts.

 - You have a credit score of 680 or above.